-- 12. Progress by the Syrian Arab Republic is as follows: - (a) As stated in previous reports, the Secretariat has verified the destruction of all 27 chemical weapons production facilities (CWPFs) declared by the Syrian Arab Republic. - (b) As at the date of the submission of this report, due to the continuously evolving situation in the Syrian Arab Republic, no monthly report was received from the Syrian Arab Republic regarding activities on its territory related to the destruction of its chemical weapons and CWPFs, as required by paragraph 19 of EC-M-34/DEC.1.
-The Secretariat continued to liaise with the Permanent Representation of Qatar as the representative of the Syrian Arab Republic to the OPCW on this matter, and will further report in due course.
+- 12. Progress by the Syrian Arab Republic is as follows: - (a) As stated in previous reports, the Secretariat has verified the destruction of all 27 chemical weapons production facilities (CWPFs) declared by the Syrian Arab Republic. - (b) As at the date of the submission of this report, due to the continuously evolving situation in the Syrian Arab Republic, no monthly report was received from the Syrian interim authorities regarding activities on the territory of the Syrian Arab Republic related to the destruction of Syrian chemical weapons and CWPFs, as required by paragraph 19 of EC-M-34/DEC.1.
+The Secretariat continued to liaise with the Permanent Representation of Qatar as the representative of the Syrian Arab Republic to the OPCW on this matter, as well as with Syrian officials when in the Syrian Arab Republic, and will further report in due course.